CompPhysics/QuantumComputingMachineLearning/README.md

 ## April 14-18, 2025, Public holidays in Norway no classes

-## April 21-15, 2025
+## April 21-15, 2025 Quantum Machine Learning
-  - Quantum Machine Learning
+  - Basics of quantum machine learning and discussion of support vector machines

-## April 28-May 2, 2025
+## April 28-May 2, 2025 Quantum machine learning
-  - Quantum machine learning
+  - Quantum support vector machines

-## May 5-9, 2025
+## May 5-9, 2025 Quantum Machine Learning
-  - Quantum machine learning
+  - Quantum machine learning and quantum neural networks

 ## May 12-16, 2025
-  - Quantum machine learning
+  - Quantum machine learning and quantum Boltzmann machines
   - Summary of course